jaberkow/WaveRL/README.md

 		* active_damping_env.py : This is a class definition for an OpenAI gym environment simulating an oscillating bridge
 * configs/
 	* config.yml : This file holds the default parameters for the scripts and environments
+* tests/
+	* config_test.py :  A unnittest test fixture that can be used to make sure `configs/config.yml` has all the appropriate keys and valid parameter settings
 * trained_agents/ : A folder for storing trained agents
 * rollouts/ : A folder for storing rollouts of trained agents
 * install_stable_requirements.sh : a shell script for installing all the necessary packages